Denise Richards And Eileen Davidson Share Photos, Offer Updates On The State Of Their Homes Amid Woolsy Fire

-Denise Richards and Eileen Davidson have been impacted by the Woolsy fire in Southern California and recently shared updates on Instagram with their fans and followers.
+Denise Richards and Eileen Davidson have been impacted by the Woolsy fire in Southern California, and both actresses recently shared updates on Instagram with their fans and followers.

-Days after telling her online audience that she loves her community in Malibu and revealing she’d been evacuated with her husband, Aaron Phypers, her three daughters, and her pets, Richards, the newest addition to The Real Housewives of Beverly Hills, shared a video update.
+Days after telling her online audience that she loves her community in Malibu — and revealing that she’d been evacuated with her husband, Aaron Phypers, her three daughters, and her pets — Richards, the newest addition to The Real Housewives of Beverly Hills, shared a video update to Instagram.

 “We can’t get into our house… still!”
-Richards told fans with her husband at her side.
+Richards told fans, with her husband at her side.

-According to Richards and Phypers, they’ve been kept from their residence in Malibu for six days after being evacuated and have yet to see the potential damage done by the fire.
+According to Richards and Phypers, they’ve been kept from their residence in Malibu for six days after being evacuated, and have yet to see the potential damage done by the fire.
 Luckily, however, Richards reassured people days ago that all of her animals, including her pig, were safe.

 Until Richards and Phypers can get back into their home, they are staying with their family at a hotel.

-Denise Richards has been close to the cast of The Real Housewives of Beverly Hills for the past several years and even made a guest appearance on the show.
-Then, over the summer, she finally joined the series in a full-time role after years of rumors claiming she was on the verge of doing so.
+Denise Richards has been close to the cast of The Real Housewives of Beverly Hills for the past several years — and even made a guest appearance on the show.
+Then, over the summer, she finally joined the series in a full-time role after years of rumors claiming that she was on the verge of doing so.

 Below is the video shared by Denise Richards earlier this week from her Malibu neighborhood.